Christmas Closure

 It is important to establish what type of school your child attends.
 For assistance with this please see our page Types of School.
 Then select the page which is most appropriate to your situation:

-Complaints against an Academy School
+Complaints against an academy school

 Going further

-This information is correct at the time of writing, 9th August 2022.
+This information is correct at the time of writing, 5th September 2024.
 The law in this area is subject to change.

 Coram Children’s Legal Centre cannot be held responsible if changes to the law outdate this publication.
 Individuals may print or photocopy information in CCLC publications for their personal use.